-Aside from the reviews, Monday’s other significant “SNL”-related news was the Top Google Search Result for Idiot’s Twitter threat to take legal action over what he perceives to be defamation.
+Aside from the reviews, Monday’s other significant “SNL”-related news was the Top Google Search Result for Idiot-in-Chief’s Twitter threat to take legal action over what he perceives to be defamation.
 But to be honest, that “It’s a Wonderful Life” open won’t be what most people will recall from the ninth episode.
 Instead, most hearts belong to Damon’s angelic daddy in the “Best Christmas Ever” sketch.

 In it Damon’s dad and his wife (Cecily Strong) gloss over the hellacious effort and tongue-biting that goes into surviving any family holiday celebration, thinking of the day as how they wanted it to be as opposed to the disaster it actually was.

 What’s great about that is one might also think of it as a metaphor for this show.